datascienceguide/datascienceguide.github.io/_posts/tutorials/2016-12-30-jupyter-notebook-tutorial.md

 ```

-### Installing the Required Python Packages

-If the virtual environment is not active, we can activate it again:
+If you set up a virtual environment and If the virtual environment is not active, we can activate it again:

 ```
   source ~/venv/data-science/bin/activate

 ```

+If you are choosing not to use one, you can move onto the next step.

+## Installing Required Python Packages

+By this point you should have Python 2.7 installed.
+This can be checked using

 Next let us upgrade our python setup tools and install compilation requirements in python: